apache/carbondata/docs/index/bloomfilter-index-guide.md

-In the above example, `id` and `name` are high cardinality columns and we always query on `id` and `name` with precise value. since `id` is in the sort_columns and it is orderd, query on it will be fast because CarbonData can skip all the irrelative blocklets.
+In the above example, `id` and `name` are high cardinality columns and we always query on `id` and `name` with precise value. since `id` is in the sort_columns and it is ordered, query on it will be fast because CarbonData can skip all the irrelative blocklets.
 But queries on `name` may be bad since the blocklet minmax may not help, because in each blocklet the range of the value of `name` may be the same -- all from A* to z*.